YUCtechlab/demopypackage1/README.md

 ## How to test installation of the package
-1. Create a test Python environment using e.g. Anaconda, conda or pip.
+1. Create a new test Python environment using e.g. Anaconda, conda or pip.
 2. Start a new terminal window.
 3. Activate the test environment
 4. Install the package from the test.pypi.org site:
-`$ pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple demopypackage1d`
+`$ pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple demopypackage1f`

     > Above is important as in the case of this demopypackage1, some packages need to be installed from PyPI itself.